EsriDevEvents/using-arcgis-location-services-with-arcgis-rest-apis-2022/curl-samples/README.md

 ./geocode.sh
 ```

 The file `arcgis-request.sh` is a slightly better shell script.
 It breaks out the URL and the parameters into a manageable format for easier changing.
 The address to geocode is taken from the command line.
 And the API key is set in the `.env` file.
+(NOTE: the `.env` file is not saved in version control so that you do not expose your API key.)

 To use this script first rename `.env.template` to `.env`.
 Then edit the file to replace `YOUR_API_KEY` with the API key you get from your [dashboard](https://developers.arcgis.com/dashboard/).
 Save the file.
 Then run from a command line: